Safecast/Realtime-Website/site/wp-content/plugins/exports-and-reports/readme.txt

 Contributors: sc0ttkclark
 Donate link: http://scottkclark.com/
-Tags: exports, reports, reporting, exporting, csv, tab, xml, json Requires at least: 3.0
+Tags: exports, reports, reporting, exporting, csv, tab, xml, json Requires at least: 3.8
-Tested up to: 4.1.1
+Tested up to: 4.4
-Stable tag: 0.6.2
+Stable tag: 0.7.2

 Define custom exports / reports for users, based off of any custom MySQL SELECT query you define.

 == Description ==

-**THIS IS A BETA VERSION - Currently in development**

 Define custom exports / reports for users, based off of any MySQL SELECT query you create.
 This plugin interacts with your SELECT query and does all the hard work for you: exporting, pagination, ordering, searching/filtering, and display formatting for you.